Leonor and Carlos arrived at the town of Llanes after leaving Hiddelburgo 19 days before, deviating from its initial destination: Santander.

 Plaza Santa Ana

-Princess Eleanor crossed Calle Real and approached the Palace of San Nicolás or of the Marqués de Gastañaga, a stately Gothic-style construction located in the Plaza de Santa Ana, later running into the wall (it is the second long stretch in northern Spain), finally it contemplated the chapel of San Nicolás, patron saint of the peoples of the sea.
+Princess Leonor crossed Calle Real and approached the Palace of San Nicolás or the Marquis of Gastañaga , a stately Gothic-style building located in Plaza de Santa Ana, then encountering the wall (it is the second longest section in northern Spain), finally contemplating the chapel of San Nicolás, patron saint of seafarers.

 · The strong

-Before nightfall that Saturday in September, walked to the Fort, still unarmed, as she would equip it, with five pieces of artillery, bastions and baskets, her nephew, King Felipe II, son of her brother whom she accompanied.
+Before nightfall that Saturday in September, she walked to the Fort , still unarmed, since it would be equipped with five pieces of artillery, bastions and siege ramps by her nephew, King Philip II, son of her brother whom she was accompanying.

 · The Basilica